marwanmusa/Sudoku-Solver-with-Streamlit/README.md

 [![jhc github](https://img.shields.io/badge/GitHub-marwanmusa-181717.svg?style=flat&logo=github)](https://github.com/marwanmusa)

 **A fast, interactive web application for solving Sudoku puzzles.**
 The solver engine is built using the Linear Programming library [Pyomo](https://www.pyomo.org) and the UI is built with [Streamlit](https://www.streamlit.io).
+Inspired by `jhrcook`.

 ---